Mixed-Integer Optimization with Constraint Learning: Case study: chemotherapy regimen design

 In this case study, we learn the full objective.
 However, this model could easily incorporate deterministic components to optimize as additional weighted terms in the objective.
 We include one domain-driven constraint, enforcing a maximum regimen combination of three drugs.

 The trust region, $\mathcal{X}(\bm{w})$, plays two crucial roles in the formulation.
 First, it ensures that the predictive models are applied within their valid bounds and not inappropriately extrapolated.
 It also naturally enforces a notion of ``clinically reasonable" treatments.
 It prevents drugs from being prescribed at doses outside of previously observed bounds, and it requires that the drug combination must have been previously seen (although potentially in different doses).
 It is nontrivial to explicitly characterize what constitutes a realistic treatment, and the convex hull provides a data-driven solution that integrates directly into the model framework.
+Furthermore, the convex hull implicitly enforces logical constraints between the different dimensions of $\bm{x}$.
+For example, a drug's average and instantaneous dose must be 0, if the drug's binary indicator is set to 0: this does not need to be explicitly included as a constraint, since this is true for all observed treatment regimens.
+The only explicit constraint required here is that the indicator variables $\bm{x}_b$ are binary.